 Why the difference in the packaging?
 Is one better than the other?

 Our packages are thoughtfully designed to meet people’s needs for different occasions whether at home or on the go.
 They each have benefits.
-PET plastic has a lower carbon footprint especially when using renewable materials like our PlantBottle packaging.
+PET plastic has a lower carbon footprint when using renewable materials like our PlantBottle packaging as compared to traditional PET, which is is 100 percent fossil fuel based.
 Aluminum is widely respected for its high recycling value.
 Glass can be endlessly recycled.